Final-Fantasy-14-APK/.github/profile/README.md

 **Stay Updated with Patch Notes**

 Square Enix frequently releases updates that introduce new content or balance changes.
 Staying informed through patch notes helps you adapt your strategies for classes or understand new mechanics introduced in raids or dungeons.
-By following these guidelines and immersing yourself in Eorzea's rich world, you’ll be well-equipped to enjoy everything Final Fantasy XIV Online APK has to offer—whether you're embarking on epic quests alone or teaming up with friends!
+By following these guidelines and immersing yourself in Eorzea's rich world, you’ll be well-equipped to enjoy everything Final Fantasy XIV: Crystal World APK has to offer—whether you're embarking on epic quests alone or teaming up with friends!